github/webauthn-json/README.md

 - `appidExclude`
 - [`credProps`](https://w3c.github.io/webauthn/#sctn-authenticator-credential-properties-extension)

+In addition, we handle the following info (that is not technically part of extensions):

+- [`transports`](https://w3c.github.io/webauthn/#dom-authenticatorattestationresponse-transports-slot) (on a public key credential)

 If you need to convert additional input or output extensions, use `createExtended()` and `getExtended()` from `@github/webauthn-json/extended`.

 ## Contributions